exercism/python/concepts/random/about.md

 ### `sample()`

-The `choices()` example above assumes what statisticians call "sampling with replacement".
-Each choice has no effect on the probability of future choices.
+The `choices()` example above assumes what statisticians call ["sampling with replacement"][sampling-with-replacement].
+Each pick or choice has **no effect** on the probability of future choices, and the distribution of potential choices remains the same from pick to pick.

 For example, in the example with red and green balls: after each choice, we return the ball to the bag and shake well before the next choice.